Business Customs

 Transportation

 Finland has 24 airports.
-Finnair, the national airline, offers seasonal direct flights from Helsinki-Vantaa airport to Chicago, Miami, Los Angeles, San Francisco and around-the-year flights to New York City (JFK).
-In 2022, Finnair launched two new seasonal flights to Dallas and Seattle.
-In Finland public transportation is generally efficient, reliable, safe, and on time.
+Finnair, the national airline, offers seasonal direct flights in conjunction with One World partner American Airlines from Helsinki-Vantaa airport to Chicago, Dallas, Miami, Los Angeles, San Francisco, Seattle, and around-the-year flights to New York City (JFK).
+In Finland, public transportation is generally efficient, reliable, safe, and on time.
 All major cities have a network of buses.
 Helsinki has a comprehensive network of trains, buses, trams, and underground rail.
 Taxis are regulated by the government in terms of metered fares.
 Car share rides, like Uber, are used in bigger cities like Helsinki, Turku, and Tampere.
 Long distance public transport, operated by bus and train, is modern, safe, comfortable, and punctual, with routes all over the country.
 Road transport in Finland is the most popular method of transportation particularly in the rural parts of the country.

 Language

-The two official languages in Finland are Finnish and Swedish.
-About 86.5 percent of the population speaks Finnish and 5.2 percent Swedish as their native language.
+Finland’s two official languages are Finnish and Swedish.
+About 87 percent of the population speaks Finnish and 5 percent Swedish as their native language.
 Both languages are compulsory at school.
-Overall English is widely spoken in Finland, especially among younger people and in major cities.
-The third most common language is Russian, which is spoken by 1,5 percent of the population as their first language.
+Overall, English is widely spoken in Finland, especially among younger people and in major cities.

 Health

 In Finland, medical facilities and their staff are as a rule excellent and are widely available for emergency services.
-If you are temporarily visiting Finland and you require immediate emergency assistance, you may visit the local medical centers first-aid station (“Ensiapuasema” in Finnish).
-Usually the first-aid station is located at the district hospital, where it is possible to provide a full range of services, as needed.
-Patients should be prepared to present their passports and English is commonly spoken by Finnish medical personnel.
+If you are temporarily visiting Finland and you require immediate emergency assistance, you may visit the local medical centers’ first-aid station (“Ensiapuasema” in Finnish).
+Usually, the first-aid station is located at the district hospital, where it is possible to provide a full range of services.
+Patients should be prepared to present their passports.
+English is commonly spoken by Finnish medical personnel.
 In case of a medical emergency, use the emergency telephone number 112 (equivalent to “911” in the United States) to contact the appropriate emergency service and ambulance.
-Needed prescriptions are dispensed at the hospital or given as an electronic note to nearest pharmacy (“Apteekki” in Finnish.)
+Needed prescriptions are dispensed at the hospital or given as an electronic note to the nearest pharmacy (“Apteekki” in Finnish).
 Most pharmacies are open during normal shopping hours, but major cities have 24-hour pharmacies.

 Travelers with special medical needs should consult with their personal physician and take appropriate precautions, including bringing adequate supplies of necessary medication.
 Medicines may be brought into the country if they are intended for the traveler’s personal use.